 Brownfields, a Big Pollution Problem

 The EPA's (Environmental Protection Agency) Brownfields Program was created to reclaim these pieces of real estate and through cleanup and redevelopment, make them usable and valuable pieces of properties once more.
+According to the EPA:

 Waste Management and Landfills